 How does high-frequency trading make money?

-High-frequency trading (HFT)s are buying at a lower low price and selling when the price is above trend.
+High-frequency trading (HFT) is buying at a lower low price and selling when the price is above the trend.

 This helps in reducing the price fluctuations.
 When they are successful, prices look like the blue line on the chart, with the blips are smaller and shorter-lived.

 Investors earn from the spread between the price at which they buy (the “ask” price) and the price at which they sell (the “bid”).
 Here, we have a term called “the bid-ask spread.”
 That compensates the market makers for executing trades at precisely the time waned for trading.

 Volatility of stock price here plays in favor of the investor, meaning, the more the price volatile is, the broader the bid-ask spread is.

 As for the tech part, placing trading servers physically close to exchanges’ matching engines will make a difference in the processing speed.
 And that is another factor HFT usually play on to make more significant profits.

 As a practical example, we can look at the New York Stock Exchange (NYSE).
 It has a group of liquidity providers called Supplemental Liquidity Providers (SLPs).

-SLPs attempts to add competition and liquidity for existing quotes on the exchange.
+SLPs attempt to add competition and liquidity for existing quotes on the exchange.
 As an incentive to companies, the NYSE pays a fee or rebate for providing said liquidity.

 The average SLP rebate was $0.0019 for NYSE- and NYSE MKT-listed securities on NYSE in July 2016.
 It is benefiting of the millions of transactions done a day with large amounts of profits.

 What do high-frequency traders do?

 High-frequency traders try to play in the area of price movements caused by large institutional traders.

 When a mutual fund sells one million shares of a stock, the price decreases.
 High-frequency traders exploit the moment and buy then.
 They hope to be able to sell the shares a few minutes later at the regular price.